warehouse-13/cosmic/docs/docs/build-guide/check-env.md

 :::info
 The first time you do this may take a while.
 Depending on what RAM you have and what storage you are using, containerd will need time to download, unpack and snapshot the kernel and OS images.
+No boot logs will be written until **after** that.
 Subsequent creates will be much faster.
 :::

-If you don't see that message, or there isn't anything in that file at all, go to the [Troubleshooting page][trouble].
+If you don't see that message, or there isn't anything in that file at all after about 5 mins, go to the [Troubleshooting page][trouble].

 ## Check what was created